Skip to content

 """

-context: Optional[dict[str, Any]] instance-attribute
+context: Optional[LabContext] instance-attribute

 Context variables from the Lab that can be accessed when the task is running.